vladkinoman/just-my-notes/books/best-comics-to-read.md

 24: In no particular order:

-- Scott Pilgrim (Brian Lee O’Malley)
+- *Scott Pilgrim* (Brian Lee O’Malley)
-- The Vision (Tom King, Gabriel Walta, & Jordie Bellaire)
+- *The Vision* (Tom King, Gabriel Walta, & Jordie Bellaire)
 - Black Hole (Charles Burns) # really hard
 - **Watchmen** (Alan Moore and Dave Gibbons)
 - **Sandman** (Neil Gaiman & Everyone)
 - **Bone** (Jeff Smith)
 - Blankets (Craig Thompson)
 - Ultimate Spider-Man (Brian Michael Bendis, Mark Bagley, Stuart Immonen, David LaFuente, & Sara Pichelli)
-- Astonishing X-Men (Joss Whedon & John Cassaday)
+- *Astonishing X-Men* (Joss Whedon & John Cassaday)
 - **Batman: The Long Halloween** (Jeph Loeb & Tim Sale) "+" in other answer: **Kingdom Come** - Even if you don't regularly read their comics, you will know a lot of characters and the art is fantastic.

 > 9: Look at this guy, just dropping Black Hole into a list all casual like.
 The book is good but it is an order of magnitude darker than anything else on that list and two orders more messed up/ unsettling.
-It feels weird to have that on a list beside Spiderman and Scott Pilgrim.
+It feels weird to have that on a list beside Spiderman and *Scott Pilgrim*.

 24:

-- All Star Superman - The best superman book, IMO.
+- **All Star Superman** - The best superman book, IMO.
 Gives the best reasoning for loving the character
-- Kingdom Come - Even if you don't regularly read their comics, you will know a lot of characters and the art is fantastic.
+- **Kingdom Come** - Even if you don't regularly read their comics, you will know a lot of characters and the art is fantastic.
 - Marvels - Same as above, but throw in a lot of great nostalgia
 - Fantastic Four (and FF) by Hickman - Great, long story, good art, and shows how the medium can be used for stories.
 - Superior Foes of Spider-Man - Funniest book available.
-- Saga - Shows comics can be more than just tights and spandex.
+- **Saga** - Shows comics can be more than just tights and spandex.
 - Ms. Marvel - I am a sucker for teenage heroes, and this is one of the best modern versions.
 - Lumberjanes - It is a joy to read, has a cast and a tone that is unlike most other things.
-- Annihilation - Cosmic, huge scale warfare.
+- *Annihilation* - Cosmic, huge scale warfare.
 Just epic in the story it tells.
 - Gotham Central - Awesome art, and a genre that isn't often explored.

 > 6:
 >
-> > Annihilation - Cosmic, huge scale warfare.
+> > *Annihilation* - Cosmic, huge scale warfare.
 Just epic in the story it tells.
 >
 > There's a Marvel collections sale happening on Comixology and I'm pretty sure all the major arcs are in it.
 Finally got to buy them after *acquiring* in my broke high school days.
 I'm so excited to read it all again.